SuLab/sulab.org/_members/mike-mayers.md

    youtube:
 ---

 Mike was a graduate student and staff scientist in the lab from May 2016 to May 2021.
+He is currently a Scientific Data Architect at TetraScience.

 {% include section.html %}
 ## Publications